BhanukiranG/Toodo/README.md

-# TooDo App
+## TooDo App

 ## Overview

-Introducing TooDo, an effective and user-friendly Android software that makes task management easier.
+Introducing TooDo, an effective and user-friendly Android application that makes task management easier.
 Users may simply arrange their activities, set due dates, assign priority levels, categorize tasks, and track their progress thanks to a clear and simple interface.
 The application makes use of SQLite-powered local storage to guarantee that tasks are always accessible and safely kept.
 Users can record and monitor important information by giving each task a label and a thorough description.

 ## Key Features